How Does Training Differ For Specific Dog Breeds?

 The process of socializing your dog entails teaching them appropriate behavior in a variety of settings and with other people and animals.

-Your dog could not handle other breeds of canines well if they exclusively socialize with other dogs of the same breed.
+Your dog could not handle other breeds of canines well if they exclusively socialize with dogs of the same breed.

 Breed-Specific Personality Is Different: